ContextumAI/ContextumAI/README.md

-# Contextum — Simplifying MCP Server Distribution for a Decentralized AI Future
+# Contextum, Simplifying MCP Server Distribution for a Decentralized AI Future

 ---